What exactly is a sales funnel?

 Image source: Max Fevilll, modified and used under CC license

-It’s a system that uses brand messaging to guide potential customers toward purchasing and advocacy, via the process of turning a lead in to a prospect, a prospect into a paying customer, and a paying customer into a returning one.
+It’s a system that uses brand messaging to guide potential customers toward purchasing and advocacy.
+This is done by turning a lead into a prospect, a prospect into a paying customer, and a paying customer into a returning one.

 Perhaps the biggest advantage of a sales funnel, when aligned with the customer journey, is that it will keep you from wasting valuable time, effort, and money trying to sell to people who are simply not interested.
-In turn, you are able to put more focus into the valuable leads.
+In turn, you are able to put more focus on valuable leads.

 Crafting a top-notch sales funnel is not something that can be done overnight.
 While the basic principles are relatively simple, there are a lot of elements that go into making it successful.
 When crafting a funnel that has customizations unique to your business, consider these key factors in your efforts to help build a loyal customer base: